Tarique Ahmed Siddique: Controversies

 Tarique Siddique has been accused of embezzling billions of Bangladeshi Taka (BDT) through commission-based deals from various government projects.

 In April 2012, Tarique Ahmed Siddique was implicated in a corruption scandal involving the Bangladesh Railway.
 A vehicle carrying Tk 70 lakh in bribe money was intercepted at the Pilkhana BGB headquarters.
-Siddique, acting on behalf of ex prime minister Sheikh Hasina, ordered the release of the detained individuals and the return of the money, while ensuring the incident was kept from the public.Siddique and the Director General of Defence Procurement are allegedly responsible for embezzling $76.4 million from a contract to supply second-hand helicopters to the Bangladesh Army.
+Siddique, acting on behalf of Prime Minister Sheikh Hasina, ordered the release of the detained individuals and the return of the money, while ensuring the incident was kept from the public.
+Siddique and the director general of defence procurement are allegedly responsible for embezzling $76.4 million from a contract to supply second-hand helicopters to the Bangladesh Army.